top of page

 National Parks PDF Activity for Teletherapy

-Other activities can be used over and over again in teletherapy even though you’re using the same exact page or slide.
+Other activities can be reused in teletherapy, even when you’re using the exact same page or slide.
 Many students benefit from the repetition, plus the activity is never the same since the game plays out differently each time!
-This Articulation Line of Four Game is one example of an activity that can be used countless times.

 an articulation Boom Card deck being played on a computer in a teletherapy session

-For SLPs with diverse caseloads, themed resources that give options for addressing goals for a bulk of the caseload are invaluable.
-That's true even for seasonal or holiday resources, like this pumpkin themed PDF that includes activities for several different goals.
+For SLPs with diverse caseloads, themed resources that offer options for addressing goals across the bulk of the caseload are invaluable.
+That's true even for seasonal or holiday resources, such as this pumpkin-themed PDF that includes activities for several different goals.
 It can be used session after session in the fall, so it's earned its spot in the teletherapy activity toolbox.

 a pumpkin themed digital pdf being used on a computer in a telepractice session

-Building a digital toolbox for teletherapy does take time and likely some money.
-But I hope the above tips help avoid that “one and done” problem we’ve all had— Impulse buy it 5 minutes before a session, use it once, forget about its existence, and never use it again.
+Building a collection of teletherapy platform-friendly materials does take time and likely some money.
+But I hope the tips in this blog post help avoid that “one and done” problem we’ve all had—impulse-buy something 5 minutes before a session, use it once, forget about its existence, and never use it again in a virtual speech therapy session.

-Instead, you'll create a collection of versatile, go-to resources for telepractice that will actually help you be more efficient with less.
+Instead, you'll create a collection of versatile, go-to telepractice speech and language materials that will help you be more efficient with less.
 Not every resource will hit every mark above.
-But if you start looking at activities through the lens of these considerations– and selecting resource that fulfill multiple of them– you will find you need less, buy less, and use more of what you have.
+But if you start looking at activities through the lens of these considerations– and selecting resources that fulfill multiple of them– you will find you need less, buy less, and use more of what you have.

 📌 Got a speech therapy board on Pinterest?
 SAVE the love ❤️